Learning Outcomes

 - Non-compliance with financial services regulations can result in criminal prosecution, civil liability, and unenforceable contracts.

-- The FCA has broad enforcement powers, including fines, bans, and withdrawal of authorisation.
+- The FCA has broad enforcement powers, including fines, bans, and withdrawal or variation of authorisation, with public censure and skilled person reviews frequently used.

-- Solicitors and firms may face SRA disciplinary action, including striking off, suspension, and fines.
+- Solicitors and firms may face SRA disciplinary action, including striking off, suspension, and fines, with reporting duties to the SRA in serious cases.

-- Reputational damage and insurance difficulties often follow regulatory breaches.
+- Reputational damage, loss of panel positions, and insurance difficulties often follow regulatory breaches.

-- AML and SMCR frameworks increase personal and organisational accountability for compliance.
+- AML and SMCR frameworks increase personal and organisational accountability; failure to implement robust controls can result in criminal and regulatory sanctions.

 Key Terms and Concepts